-Despite extensive lobbying efforts by key industry stakeholders like PASC (Professional Association of Self Caterers), it appears certain that the new rules will go ahead as planned, from April 2025.
-Whilst there is a consultation period (which we understand will be open until mid-September 2024), no major changes to the draft legislation are expected.

-There is some hope that the legislation could be delayed a year to give FHL owners more time to prepare, but this seems increasingly unlikely.
-For the purpose of this e-book, we will assume the new legislation will be applicable from April 2025.
+Despite extensive lobbying efforts by key industry stakeholders like Sykes Holiday Cottages and PASC (Professional Association of Self Caterers), it appears likely that the new rules will go ahead as planned, from April 2025.
+There has been a consultation and we await the outcome.
+For the purpose of this e-book, we will assume that the new legislation will be applicable from April 2025.